vmware/data-annotator-for-machine-learning/README.md

     "S3_ROLE_ARN": os.getenv("S3_ROLE_ARN", None),
 }
 ```
-Use the same mongodb, AWS configs from [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) and replace the None and default value.
+Use the same mongodb, AWS configs from [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) and replace the default values.

-you can copy app_os.py file and change the name to app_xxx.py, deploy to different environment, such as local, sandbox, uat, prod.
-Just need change "os" to "xxx", in [active-learning-service/config/config.py](./active-learning-service/config/config.py) file. but we recommend setting the value SYS_ENV='xxx' in your server environment since it's easy to build and deploy to any environment.
+You can copy app_os.py file and change the name to app_xxx.py and deploy to different environments, such as local, sandbox, uat, prod.
+You can change the default env at  in [active-learning-service/config/config.py](./active-learning-service/config/config.py) file or set the SYS_ENV='xxx' in your server environment for easy build and deployment.

 ```python
 env = os.getenv('SYS_ENV', 'os')
 ```
-All these config values can also be set in the server environment variable, os.getenv("xxx") is the way to get the value from the enviroment. if you set the values both in the environment and config files, it will get the value from the environment first instead of the config files.

 ------------
 ### Run at Local